 - Offer incentives and rewards for customer loyalty.

 - Create valuable content that tells a compelling story.

 - Collect feedback regularly.

 - Concentrate on building customer relationships for the long-term.

 1. Provide personalized, customer-focused service.

-Additionally, it's critical you create channels for direct support when your customers need help.
-Perhaps you implement a Facebook Messaging Bot for service-related concerns.
+Additionally, you must create channels for direct support when your customers need help.
+Perhaps your retention strategies include implementing a Facebook Messaging Bot for service-related concerns.
 Alternatively, maybe you answer your customer's questions via Instagram DM.
-By meeting your customers where they want to be met, you're proving your willingness to help them despite the hassles it might entail for your overall business process.
+By meeting your customers on platforms they use most, you're proving your willingness to help them wherever that takes you, a tenet of successful customer retention.

 2. Engage with the customer where they are.